-- (a) The natural character of the coastal environment and fresh water bodies and their margins; - (b) Outstanding natural features and outstanding natural landscapes; - (c) Historic heritage; - (d) Areas of significant indigenous vegetation and significant habitats of indigenous fauna (including those within estuaries and harbours); - (e) Public access to the coast; and - (f) Fresh and coastal water quality by supporting, enabling and positively recognising active management arising from the efforts of landowners, individuals, iwi, hapū and community groups. - 7.18.
+- (a) The natural character of the coastal environment and fresh water bodies and their margins; - (b) Outstanding natural features and outstanding natural landscapes; - (c) Historic heritage; - (d) Areas of significant indigenous vegetation and significant habitats of indigenous fauna (including those within estuaries and harbours); - (e) Public access to the coast; and - (f) Fresh and coastal water quality by supporting, enabling and positively recognising active management arising from the efforts of landowners, individuals, iwi, hapū and community groups.

+7.12.6.
 The subject site is not located within the coastal environment.
 The site is not shown to contain any outstanding natural features or landscapes nor any areas of historic heritage.
-The site also does not contain any known areas of significant indigenous vegetation or habitats of indigenous fauna.
-The site does contain some freshwater bodies.
-The management of these water bodies will be maintained as part of this development.
+The site does contain a wetland which will be formally protected as part of this subdivision.
+The wetland will remain contained within a 4ha allotment across both stages, such that the existing use of the site will remain unchanged.